bennetgallein/BIND-Dashboard/README.md

 As a Hoster-Panel: Use the Database to insert Users when the Register on your Panel and the API to assign them Domains.

+## API

+The Panel provides some REST-API points to enable register and deletion of users.

 ## Meta

 Your Name – [@bennetgallein](https://twitter.com/bennetgallein) – bennet@intranetproject.net